ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Your GM chooses a suitable interval to mark changes in **resources**.
 For genres bound by the agricultural season, this is usually a season, for a military genre it might be a campaign, for a ship a voyage.

-### 8.1.3 Assigning Ability Ratings
+### 8.1.3 Assigning Ability Scores

-Your GM distributes the following **ratings** between the five abilities: 12W, 9W, 18, 18, and 12.
-Note that the size of the group doesn’t affect the **ratings**.
+Your GM distributes the following **scores** between the five abilities: 12W, 9W, 18, 18, and 12.
+Note that the size of the group doesn’t affect the **scores**.

 Your GM may create a questionnaire that asks the players to make choices about the history of their community.
 They can choose their multiple-choice answers by consensus, majority vote, or take turns.
 Each question secretly assigns a score to one or more resource types.
-When you’re done, rank the **resources** in the order of the scores, assigning the high **ratings** to the highest questionnaire results and the lowest to the low.
+When you’re done, rank the **resources** in the order of the scores, assigning the high **scores** to the highest questionnaire results and the lowest to the low.

 A questionnaire introduces your setting in a punchy, interactive format, and tailors the community to the players’ desires, increasing their investment in it.